LAMBS-Nopryl/LMF.VR/README.md

 You can find them in: `framework\ai\spawning`.

 __Testing:__\
-It is highly recommended to test your mission extensively while having "show script errors" is enabled.\
+It is highly recommended to test your mission extensively while having "show script errors" enabled.\
 That way it is more likely you will spot any form of mistake you have made while setting up your mission and scripts.